-7. Create an algorithm for full-bore core column image extraction.

-8. Create a system based on measurements taken on a test set, which is similar to the training set, which is not always the case.
-There are a lot ofthe best approaches for Industry use.
+- 7. Create an algorithm for full-bore core column image extraction. - 8.
+Create a system based on the best approaches for Industry use.

-Many problems which-may appear during while testing the same approaches on a new set of data.
-So, the problems So, how such cases may be suppressed should also be further-investigated.
-After that, the prepared algorithms may be included in a system which will helphelps the researcher to use the developed models.
+Many problems may appear while testing the same approaches on a new set of data.
+So, how such cases may be suppressed should also be investigated.
+After that, the prepared algorithms may be included in a system which helps the researcher to use the developed models.